Also see the git-tag(1) manpage.

 This transient prefix command binds the following suffix commands along with the appropriate infix arguments and displays them in a temporary buffer until a suffix is invoked.

-This command creates a new tag with the given NAME at REV. With a prefix argument it creates an annotate tag.
+This command creates a new tag with the given NAME at REV. With a prefix argument it creates an annotated tag.

 This commands creates a release tag.
 It assumes that release tags